All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

-If patients are abusing a physically addictive substance, such as alcohol or heroin, they will be required to undergo a medicated detox.
+If patients are abusing a physically addictive substance, such as alcohol or heroin, they will be required to undergo a medically-assisted detox.

 The purpose of a medicated detox is to allow toxic substances to leave their body and help patients overcome withdrawal symptoms.

-Patients will spend around 7 to 10 days processing through this stage.
+Patients will spend around 7 to 10 days processing through a drug or alcohol detox.

 Pharmacological intervention will also be used in order to help patients overcome withdrawal symptoms.

-Medication that patients receive will vary from Subutex to Naltrexone, Benzodiazepines, and so on.
+Medication that patients receive will vary from Subutex to Naltrexone, Benzodiazepines like chlordiazepoxide (Librium), and many more.

-This will be done in a controlled and medically regulated environment.
+These substances will be administered in a controlled and medically regulated environment.

 Patients will receive 24/7 care from medical professionals when undergoing a medicated detox at a private drug and alcohol rehab in Somerset.